GSUGeos/pyHDBCInfo/README.md

 Python Documentation:
 - To start the program, go inside the python folder and run "python barcode_scanner.py name_of_csv.csv"
 - You need to replace "name_of_csv" with the csv name that you want to store your files into.
+- After adding/scanning all information needed, click 'Save' to save the data in the csv and then 'Next' to save more data.

 Java Documentation:
 - To run the program, open the barcode_scanner.java file.